- Home

 Frequently Asked Questions (FAQ)

 An EMT is an Emergency Medical Technician.
-In general, there are three levels of EMT.
-EMT, Advanced EMT and Paramedic.
-EMTs act under protocols and direct orders from physicians.
+In general, there are three levels of EMS certification in which EMS professionals work on ambulances: EMT, Advanced EMT and Paramedic.
+All EMS providers act under protocols and direct orders from physicians.
 Most EMTs work on ambulances either for public or private ambulance companies, fire departments or hospitals.
-Depending on the level of EMT, they assess patients, administer oxygen, start IV lines, defibrillate, intubate, give medications, perform CPR as well as many other procedures.
+The specific skills EMS professionals utilize are dependent on the level of EMS certification held.
+EMTs assess patients, administer oxygen, use automatic external defibrillators (AEDs), administer some medications, perform CPR as well as many other procedures.
+More advanced skills such as staring IV lines and intubating patients are reserved for Advanced EMTs or Paramedics.
+All Advanced EMTs and Paramedics begin training by beoming EMTs first.

 In the Columbus area, most of the EMTs are employed by fire departments and are also required to be firefighters.
 Delaware County EMS and the several private companies are the exception.
 Medflight also hires experienced paramedics for ground and flight jobs.
 Most of the hospitals will hire EMTs and paramedics to work as ED technicians.